 iPhone XR price and release date

 The price of the iPhone XR launched at $749 / £749 / AU$1229 for the 64GB model, $799 / £799 / AU$1299 for 128GB and $899 / £899 / AU$1479 for the 256GB.

 However, with the the arrival of the iPhone 11 the iPhone XR price has now dropped to $599 / £629 / AU$1,049 for the 64GB model.
 The 128GB model is still available too, but Apple is no longer making the 256GB iPhone XR.

 Compared to the iPhone XS, the iPhone XR is downgraded in a number of ways to hit that lower price point.

-That said, there are a number of key features that are the same: iOS 12 is the operating system that runs things, and it’s backed up by the wildly-powerful A12 Bionic chipset inside.
+That said, there are a number of key features that are the same: an update to iOS 13 means both handsets have the same operating system, and it's backed up by the wildly-powerful A12 Bionic chipset inside.

 The notch contains all the same front-facing cameras and sensors as the iPhone XS, and the dual speakers still face the same way when pumping out sound.

 Dimensions: 150.9 x 75.7 x 8.3mm

 Resolution: 1792 x 828

 To the untrained eye, or someone not holding the iPhone XR and XS side by side, it might even be hard to instantly tell the two apart – but there are a number of key differences that we need to dig into.